apache/pulsar-manager/front-end/README.md

 #### Development

 You can start a Pulsar standalone.
-The Pulsar Admin UI will automatically connect to pulsar standalone via `http://localhost:8080`.
+The Pulsar Admin UI will automatically connect to the pulsar standalone via `http://localhost:8080`.